metthal/pog/docs/writing_parser.rst

   parser.token(R"(0x[0-9a-fA-F]+)").symbol("int").description("hexadecimal integer");
   parser.token("[0-9]+").symbol("int").description("decimal integer");

-Assigning descriptions is especially useful in bigger projects where we want to distinguish between simmilar tokens used in two different tokenizer states (see :ref:`advanced`).
+Assigning descriptions is especially useful in bigger projects where we want to distinguish between similar tokens used in two different tokenizer states (see :ref:`advanced`).
-Once we have symbols, we would also like to take the actual boolean value, digits or a number or characters of a string and tie it to our symbol.
+Once we have symbols, we would also like to take the actual boolean value, digits, or a number of characters of a string and tie it to our symbol.
 You specify the action with
-``action`` method which expects callable object that accepts ``std::string_view`` containing the part of the input that was matched with that specific regular expression and returns value of ``Value`` type.
+``action`` method which expects a callable object that accepts ``std::string_view`` containing the part of the input that was matched with that specific regular expression and returns value of ``Value`` type.

 .. code-block:: cpp